 The purpose of carrying out a red team assessment is to demonstrate how real world attackers can combine exploits and tactics to achieve their goal.
 It is an effective way to show that even the most sophisticated technology in the world means very little if an attacker can walk out of the data centre with an un-encrypted hard drive.
 Instead of relying on a single network appliance to secure sensitive data, it’s better to take a defence in depth approach and continuously improve your people, process, and technology.

 Red Teams are brought in by mature organisations to assess their blue team to ensure that, should a real world attack occur, the defensive capabilities are sufficiently tested and prepared.

 It differs in may ways, whereby usually the scope is much larger; including physical and social engineering aspects.
 They also are usually much more covert than pentests; as an attacker is trying to be stealthy(understanding how operational security works and how to be stealthy is useful and key to emulating threats) and hide their tracks on the target network, the red team should opt to emulate this.

-It also follows an attack <-> defend methodology whereby the red team is there to outline attack paths and better educate the blue team should a real attack occur.
+It also follows an attack and defend methodology whereby the team emulating an attacker(red team) is there to outline attack paths and better educate the defensive team (blue team) should a real attack occur.
 Red teams test full stacks of processes, people and technology and are much more than just vulnerability assessments/penetration tests.

 Making Waves to Learn Red Teaming Techniques